-- Can I get CEUs for writing a course?
+- Can I earn continuing education units (CEUs) for writing a course?

-Yes, as an author you can take the final exam and after passing with a 70% or higher, contact hours can be earned.
+Yes, as an author you may take the final exam, and after passing with a score of 70% or higher, earn contact hours.

 - Do authors receive an honorarium?

 - Can you tell me about the ISC process?

 We recommend that prospective authors begin by reading the Academy of Orthopaedic Physical Therapy's Instructions to Authors.
 The ISC process officially starts with the author's willingness to write a monograph, then signing documents, followed by submitting an initial outline and then an expanded outline.
 Once a monograph is received and reviewed by the Editorial team, it is sent back to the author for content revisions.
 The second draft is reviewed and copyedited.
 The file monograph is then returned to the author to complete the remaining revisions.
 At “proof stage,” the author is asked to review the work one last time the monograph is published.
 This is not the time for major revisions.